Anti-Inflammatory Diet Plan →

 1. Preheat oven to 400 F.

-2. Toss root vegetables (sliced or quartered potato, beet, radish) in garlic, 1 tbsp oil, Pinch of sea salt, black pepper, and half of a lemon, juiced.
+2. Toss root vegetables (sliced or quartered potato, beet, radish) in garlic, 1 tablespoon oil, Pinch of sea salt, black pepper, and half of a lemon, juiced.
 Slice the other half of the lemon and save lemon slices for topping.
 Arrange sliced onion/shallot around the root vegetables on the pan.

 3. Place root vegetables and onion/shallot on sheet pan and roast in oven at 400° for 15 to 20 minutes until tender, but not overcooked.